Airborne forces of Australia: History

 Like the British Army, Australia did not have a parachute operations capability at the outbreak of the Second World War; however, the demonstration of the effectiveness of such forces by the Germans in the early stages of the conflict soon provided the impetus for their development.
 In November 1942 the Paratroop Training Unit (PTU) was formed in the Royal Australian Air Force (RAAF), while approval was granted for the establishment of the 1st Parachute Battalion in August 1943.
 Later, a specialised airborne artillery battery and engineer troop were also raised, to support the 1st Parachute Battalion on operations.

 However, the first Australian Army personnel to complete an operational jump were members of 54 Battery, 2/4th Field Regiment; on 5 September 1943, these artillerymen, with negligible parachute training, jumped with their guns to support US parachute infantry during the Landing at Nadzab.

 Members of Z Special Unit were also trained in parachuting for covert operations against the Japanese.
-The PTU also developed techniques for the aerial delivery of stores.Z Special Unit teams were parachuted into the interior of Borneo during 1945 as part of the preparations for the Australian-led Borneo Campaign.
+The PTU also developed techniques for the aerial delivery of stores.
+Z Special Unit teams were parachuted into the interior of Borneo during 1945 as part of the preparations for the Australian-led Borneo Campaign.

 The 1st Parachute Battalion reached full strength by January 1944, but, although it was warned for action a number of times, including the possible rescue of prisoners of war held at Sandakan in 1945, it did not see any fighting.
 After the war it participated in the reoccupation of Singapore, before being disbanded in early 1946.

 Initially, no requirement to maintain airborne forces in the immediate post-war period was foreseen.
-However, in September 1951 a joint RAAF/Army unit, the Parachute Training Wing (PTW) was formed at RAAF Williamtown under the control of the RAAF as part of the School of Land/Air Warfare (SLAW).
+In September 1951 a joint RAAF/Army unit, the Parachute Training Wing (PTW) was formed at RAAF Station Williamtown under the control of the RAAF as part of the School of Land/Air Warfare (SLAW).
 The PTW was responsible for all parachute training for Army, Navy and Air Force personnel, with the first course commencing in September 1951.
 In October 1951, an Airborne Platoon was formed from 2 RAR attached to SLAW, although it had no operational role, the platoon was responsible for developing parachute techniques, demonstrations, assisting civil authorities with natural disasters, search and rescue and firefighting.
 In January 1953, the platoon became an independent Army unit attached to SLAW.

 In the mid-1950s, a parachute capability was developed by special forces units, with two Army Reserve Commando Companies formed in 1955 (later placed into a regiment in 1981) and the 1st Special Air Service Company was formed in 1957 (expanded to form the Special Air Service Regiment (SASR) in 1964).
 In August 1958, SLAW was disbanded and the Air Support Unit (ASU) was formed with the PTW renamed the Parachute Training Flight (PTF) and the Airborne Platoon attached to the PTF.
 Although during the Vietnam War the primary method of insertion used by the SASR was by helicopter, 3 Squadron made an operational parachute jump 5 km north west of Xuyen Moc on 15–16 December 1969.